 To understand where I’m coming from, it might help to know where I started.
 Growing up as a native South Floridian, visiting the beach was one of the best locations to pick up a Publix Sub and hang out.
 Whether it be to hang out with friends, listen to music, or go snorkeling, there was always something to do.
 When it comes to taking photos, the beach was readily available, super photogenic, and almost always had gorgeous light.
 So, why not?

 I bought a Nikon D3200 when I was about 16 years old and started messing around with it.
 I wasn’t very good (obviously) and just used the automatic settings on the camera for every shot.
 Almost 100% of my shots were of the sunrise and they were edited quite gaudily.
 I eventually moved on to doing my first portraiture working with my good friend, Chelsea, at Cheeky Swim.
 (She creates awesome, hand-made bikinis that emphasize the “suns out, buns out” mentality.)
-Once I met my girlfriend & travel partner, Michele, my photo-taking started to change.
-We were exploring new environments that weren’t just beaches and I found that my photography style, substance, and processes started to change.
+After I started traveling, my photo-taking started to change.
+I was exploring new environments that weren’t just beaches and I found that my photography style, substance, and processes started to change.

 1) Exploring New Locations Expands Your Horizons